Business Broadband Speed Guide

 Business broadband providers must manage network congestion during peak times when too many users overload their infrastructure.

-Broadband providers use throttling to reduce speed availability to manage network congestion.
+Broadband providers use throttling to reduce speed availability to manage network congestion on contended broadband connections.

 Business broadband deals are typically more expensive because providers prioritise business traffic over domestic traffic during network congestion.